cs4s/math-2017/day1/coding/index.md

 The purpose of this activity is to familiarise you with *Snap!*, as well as to introduce you to the above concepts.

-We have also included a [Glossary page]({{ site.baseurl | append: site.glossary_path }}), which provides a list of key terms (including the concepts listed above) used in the workshops' activities and their definitions.

 The finished *Turtle Geometry program* that is referred to in the activity can [be viewed on this website](http://snap.berkeley.edu/snapsource/snap.html#present:Username=hckmd&ProjectName=Turtle%20Geometry){:target="_blank"}.

 ## Files